Chasewhip8/snake/README.md

 ### Additional Types
 Unlike other low level system languages rust provides additional types to aid in development as follows.
- - Box - A value stored inside of the heap
+ - Box - A value stored inside the heap
  - String - Instead of static or mutable these strings are dynamic
  - Vec<T> - A dynamic array implementation similar to Java’s ArrayList.
  - Option<T> - An option type used heavily in the language, more on this later.